serokell/blog-posts/Alex and Happy Part 2/article.md

 A **terminal** is a lexical item of the language; in our case they will be tokens that were produced by Alex.

 A **non-terminal** is an arbitrary identifier that's replaced by other terminals and non-terminals (terminals and non-terminals together are called **symbols**) to produce derivations.
-In the example above, `myNonTerminal` is non-terminal.
+In the example below, `myNonTerminal` is non-terminal.

 A **production rule** is a rule describing how to "produce" a string that is a sentence corresponding to the grammar.
 It has form `a : b { action }`, which looks like so in Happy: